 Submit an application by 11/29/22 at 11:59pm PST (early deadline) or 1/10/23 at 11:59pm PST (regular deadline).
 Individuals who submit an application prior to our November deadline will have the opportunity to choose from a more robust list of host organizations.

 If your application is successful, you will participate an interview via Zoom where we will evaluate your qualifications.
 These interviews are compared to the needs of host organizations to determine appropriate matches.
 Applicants who apply by our first deadline typically participate in this interview between January and mid-February.
 Those who apply by our second deadline can expect an interview between mid-February and March.

 4. Review projects

+Following a successful interview, you will become eligible to be matched with a project.
 While you cannot apply for a specific host organization, after your interviews EDF will provide an up-to-date list of participating organizations and projects.
-You will be able to indicate the organizations you have a high interest in.
+You will be able to indicate the projects you are most interested in.

 Matches with host organizations occur in two waves: mid-February for early applicants and mid-March for regular applicants.
 Candidates who advance to the matching round will receive notice of a more specific timeline.
 If you receive a match, you are given two weeks to accept.

 After you accept the match, we will connect you with your potential host organization supervisor for final confirmation.
 This conversation is an opportunity for you and the host to get to know one another and ensure a successful match.